Dive into the very best of Blanco, Texas, in the beautiful Texas Hill Country.

 Best Of Blanco, Texas – A Texas Hill Country Gem

-You are in for a treat if it’s your first time to Blanco.
+If it’s your first time to Blanco, you are in for a treat.
 Be sure to make a point to visit the state park to see the water flowing over like a small waterfall.
 I fell in love with this park when I saw it for the first time in February.
 I can imagine what it looks like in the summer months.

 1. Blanco State Park